Asin-Junior-Honore/my_pixel-perfect-portfolio-/README.md

 This repository represents version one of my first personal portfolio project.
 It's a simple React application built with React, TypeScript, and Tailwind CSS.
 The project also utilizes Yup for form validation and ensures responsiveness across different devices.

 🚀 Despite being my initial attempt, I'm excited to share my journey and continue improving my portfolio over time.
 Stay tuned for more updates!

+You can check my latest and newest portfolio on [my GitHub profile](https://github.com/Asin-Junior-Honore). 🌟